THAT THE LORD GOD MIGHT DWELL THERE

 At this point, some people may choose to leave the program of becoming a chariot of God.
 Why?
-Because we have to die to our self-life so we will be ready at all times to obey the will of the Lord.
+Because we must die to our self-life so we will be ready at all times to obey the will of the Lord.

 Then I heard a voice from heaven say, “Write this: Blessed are the dead who die in the Lord from now on.”
 “Yes,” says the Spirit, “they will rest from their labor, for their deeds will follow them.”
 (Revelation 14:13)

-The passage above is speaking of the “rest” of God, presented in the fourth chapter of the Book of Hebrews.
+The passage above is speaking of the “rest” of God, presented in Hebrews chapter 4.

-So it is up to us to provide a house, a home, a place of rest, a Throne, and a chariot for the God of Heaven.
-For these purpose we were created, and we will be serving in these five capacities for ever and ever.
+So it is up to us to provide a house, a home, a place of rest, a throne, and a chariot for the God of Heaven.
+For these purposes we were created, and we will be serving in these five capacities for ever and ever.

 Think of it!
-An you may have thought that you were saved to escape Hell and socialize with your friends in Paradise.
+And you may have thought that you were saved to escape Hell and socialize with your friends in Paradise.
 What I am describing really is a better deal!

 Notice a statement in our opening Scripture: